 Waking up from the BMT

 When I woke up, I was so hungry.
 I just wanted to eat.
 I don’t remember who was there because it was blurry at the time.
-I remember telling them I wanted a ten-piece nugget from Chik Fil A. I got that ten piece nugget.
+I remember telling them I wanted a 10-piece nugget from Chik-fil-A. I got that 10-piece nugget.
 I have pictures of me sitting there with a big platter of nuggets in front of me.
 That’s all I’m eating.

-I couldn’t taste them, I couldn’t taste anything.
+I couldn’t taste them.
+I couldn’t taste anything.
 I remember they didn’t taste like nuggets.
-I dipped them in sauce, couldn’t taste the sauce, but I wanted to eat those nuggets.
+I dipped them in sauce.
+I couldn’t taste the sauce, but I wanted to eat those nuggets.

 Recovering in the hospital

 After that, I was in the hospital for another 20 days.
 After the transplant, they allow you to do engrafting.
-They allow your cells to rage and the new cells to try and kill off the old cells, let them battle within your body is how they described it to me.
+They allow your cells to rage and the new cells to try and kill off the old cells.
+They let them battle within your body, is how they described it to me.

-Then they give you chemo that kills all the cells and hopefully the only thing that comes back are the good cells.
-So they gave me Dilaudid, high doses, which knocked me out.
+Then they give you chemo that kills all the cells, and hopefully the only thing that comes back are the good cells.
+They gave me Dilaudid, high doses, which knocked me out.

-I didn’t feel any of it because they said the side effect is your body feels like on fire.
-Every morning at eight, at shift change, she would come in and push the Dilaudid and I probably wouldn’t wake up until eight that evening.
+I didn’t feel any of it because they said the side effect is your body feels like [it’s] on fire.
+Every morning at 8, at shift change, she would come in and push the Dilaudid.
+I probably wouldn’t wake up until 8 that evening.

 The first 100 days

-That was for two days immediately following the four days where they let the cells do what they wanted them to do.
+That was for 2 days immediately following the 4 days where they let the cells do what they wanted them to do.
 Days 5 and 6 they gave me the chemo and the Dilaudid.
 Then they let it do its thing.

 That’s when you start your journey.
 ‘The first 100 days’ is what they usually call it.

-I ended up being in the hospital from the time I went in, 32 days, before I could even go home.
+I ended up being in the hospital 32 days before I could even go home.
 They label it the first 100 days because they’re hard.

 Describe the recovery at home

-I was having to go to the doctor every other day, three days a week.
+I was having to go to the doctor every other day for 3 days a week.
 That was hard.
-I saw the doctor maybe once a week and the other two days was to go to the lab so they could test my levels.
+I saw the doctor maybe once a week, and the other 2 days was to go to the lab so they could test my levels.